PatheticMustan/ScoutingApp2019/README.md

   * [Git broken cuz self signed cert](https://confluence.atlassian.com/fishkb/unable-to-clone-git-repository-due-to-self-signed-certificate-376838977.html): We couldn't use git because the school network had weird certificates or something.
 This is only a temporary workaround, and not very safe.
 Make sure to disable this after you're done.
   * [Oh Shit, Git!?!](https://ohshitgit.com/): Super helpful guide on undoing everything in git.
 God tier.

-## Act VI, Looking Forward, Things we should have done
+## Act VII, Looking Forward, Things we should have done

 * Everytime we made a new thing, we just threw in a new component.
 It's really messy, and I'd like to have some more intuitive way for managing components.
 * I'm extremely dissatisfied with how we managed CSS.
 It was all over the place.
 Maybe we should try having a global CSS, or use a library?